marmelab/react-admin/docs/Readme.md

 React-admin is designed as a library of loosely coupled React components built on top of [material-ui](https://material-ui.com/), in addition to React hooks allowing to reuse the logic with a custom UI.

-It is very easy to replace one part of react-admin with your own, e.g. to use a custom Datagrid, GraphQL instead of REST, or Bootstrap instead of Material Design.
+You may replace one part of react-admin with your own, e.g. to use a custom Datagrid, GraphQL instead of REST, or Bootstrap instead of Material Design.

 Read more about the [Architecture choices](./Architecture.md).